Couchbase-Ecosystem/VSCode-Couchbase/README.md

 3. In Visual Studio Code navigate to the extensions tab, and click 'install from vsix',
 4. Select the vsix file that you generated in step 2.

+Feel free to read our [GETTING-STARTED.md](GETTING-STARTED.md) for more information.

 ## Contributing

 Please visit our [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing to this project.